C++ API

 };

-scroll down to the "Parsing" section, to learn how you can pass this to the parser
+Scroll down to the "Parsing" section, to learn how you can pass this to the parser.

 Boolean flag with function

-You can also enable boolean flags with function.
+You can also enable boolean flags with a function.
 These flags should be stored in an array of type UCLI_Parser_BooleanFlagWithFunc, like this:

 UCLI_Parser_BooleanFlagWithFunc flags[] =